Sr Erminia Cazzaniga – Italian missionary in Timor-Leste

+Sister Erminia Cazzaniga, Italian missionary in Timor l’Este who lived almost 40 years in Timor-Leste.
 She was the guide and a good consuellor of young people.
-The parish priest told about her: “She hepled always, to my family, too”… “She was the superior of the comunity in Manatuto, the citty among Baucau and a capital Dili, when I met her for the first time.
-I was visiting the village together with the bishop Belo and we stopped at sister’s convent to drink a cup of coffe“.
+The parish priest told about her: “She hepled always everybody, my family, too”… ” When I met her for the first time, she was the Superior of the comunity in Manatuto, the city between Baucau and a capital Dili.
+I was visiting the village together with the bishop Belo and we and we stayed at sisters’ convent to drink a cup of coffe“.

 In her last letter to the parish priest she had written: “You certainly know that we are in a full war….
 The groups sostained by the miliciant are attacking and destroying our country..
 Our mission today is not only to help, as Saint Paul said, but also to cry with those who